 Our primary concern is the health and safety of our visitors.
 If you do choose to visit one of our state parks, please remember to:

 - Practice social distancing by keeping at least six feet of distance between yourself and others;

 - Please stay home if you are sick or feeling any symptoms, such as fever, coughing, troubled breathing, and/or other flu-like symptoms;

 - Visit alone or with members of your household;

 - Stay local and visit parks that are closest to where you live;

 - If you arrive at a park and crowds are forming, please move to another area or return another time/day to visit; and

 - Cover your cough or sneeze with a tissue, then throw the tissue in the trash.
 If you don’t have a tissue, cough or sneeze into your upper arm/elbow.

-At the direction of the Illinois Department of Public Health, restrooms, shower buildings (for restroom and handwashing use only) and flush toilet buildings with hand washing facilities are currently open.
+At the direction of the Illinois Department of Public Health, restrooms, shower buildings (for restroom and handwashing use only) and flush toilet buildings with hand washing facilities are open.

-We appreciate your understanding as we navigate uncharted territory.
 Please feel free to email us at DNR.Parksadmin@Illinois.gov with additional questions.